 The debates on stem cell research essentially started in 1997, after the first mammal, "Dolly," was cloned.
-Through the past 7 years, the United States government has not been able to agree on the best policy.
-The Bush Administration put into place a policy, which allows some research to proceed, but it failed to address the research that is taking place with private and other non-federal funds.
+Through the past decade, the United States government has not been able to agree on the best policy.
+The Bush Administration put into place a policy that allows some research to proceed, but at the same time it fails to address the research that is taking place with private and other non-federal funds.
 The issue has also produced a stalemate in Congress on whether to allow the federal funding of embryonic stem cell research to be expanded.
-Whether we should fund embryonic stem cell research and therapeutic cloning and how to regulate the current research done with private funds are questions the next Congress and Bush Administration will need to address.
+Whether we should fund embryonic stem cell research and therapeutic cloning and how to regulate the current research done with private funds are questions Congress and Bush Administration will need to address.